Jazz again beat Bucks by double digits

-Four players for the NBA-leading Utah Jazz scored at least 25 points in their 129-115 win over the Milwaukee Bucks on Friday night in Salt Lake City.
+Four players for the NBA-leading Jazz scored at least 25 points in Utah's 129-115 win over the Milwaukee Bucks on Friday night in Salt Lake City.

 Giannis Antetokounmpo tallied 29 points, 15 rebounds, six assists, two blocks and two steals, but the Bucks dropped their second game in a row.
-Brook Lopez added 23 points.
+Brook Lopez added 23 points, Khris Middleton had 18, Bobby Portis 15 and D.J.
+Augustin 12.

 Utah used a 34-21 second quarter to seize a double-digit lead that it maintained the rest of the way.

 The game began with an Ingles shooting clinic.
-The Jazz small forward drained three consecutive 3-pointers to open the game, and then hit a fourth triple after a Gobert dunk for a 14-13 lead.
+The Jazz small forward drained three consecutive 3-pointers to open the game, then hit a fourth triple after a Gobert dunk for a 14-7 lead.

 Ingles finished the first half with six 3-pointers and 20 points while dishing out five assists.